vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha2/reference/index.md

 ```

 ### ServerHttpExchange
 It represents a server-side HTTP request-response exchange and is assumed only text data are read and written.
+It is given when request headers are written.

 #### Request properties
 These are read only.